MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Overview of Hyperdrive Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive.png)

-Hyperdrive Overview – ‘train.py’ Execution with multiple parameters
+<b><p align="center">Diagram - Hyperdrive Overview – ‘train.py’ Execution with multiple values of hyperparameters as per specified policies</p></b>

-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+<b> What kind of model did you choose for this experiment and why?
+Give an overview of the types of parameters and their ranges used for the hyperparameter search <b>

 The algorithm chosen for this experiment was SKLearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">Logistic Regression</a>.
 I chose it because of it's simplicity with reasonable performance and familiarity during the earlier part of the course.
 I chose two hyperparameters **'--C'** - the inverse of the regularization rate used to counteract model overfitting & **'--max-iter'** - the number of iterations for the model to converge.
 The ranges used for the hyperparameter search were based on earlier experiences to ensure efficient hyperparameter tuning as a balance between getting good quality results without spending too much time & resources wherever possible.